HerrTaeubler/Win11-privacy-tool/README.md

 - Limits upload bandwidth

 ### Host File Blocking
+The tool automatically downloads and uses hagezi's Windows/Office blocklist to protect your privacy.
+This feature:

+- Downloads the latest version of hagezi's curated blocklist
-- Blocks known telemetry and tracking domains
+- Automatically blocks known tracking and telemetry domains
-- Creates automatic backup of hosts file
+- Creates backups of your existing hosts file
-- Includes comprehensive list of Microsoft telemetry endpoints
+- Updates DNS cache after modifications
+- Adds over 100,000 known tracking domains to your hosts file

+The blocklist is sourced from: https://github.com/hagezi/dns-blocklists

 ### Privacy Settings
 - Disables telemetry collection